University of Alabama: Football

-The University of Alabama football program, started in 1892, has won 25 SEC titles and 18 national championships (including 12 awarded by the Associated Press and 8 by the Coaches Poll).
+The University of Alabama football program, started in 1892, has won 30 SEC titles and 18 national championships (including 12 awarded by the Associated Press and 8 by the Coaches Poll).
 The program has compiled 36 10-win seasons and 59 bowl appearances, winning 32 of them – all NCAA records.
 Alabama has produced 18 hall-of-famers, 97 All-Americans honored 105 times, and 4 Heisman trophy winners (Mark Ingram II, Derrick Henry, DeVonta Smith, and Bryce Young).

 The Crimson Tide's current home venue, Bryant–Denny Stadium, opened in 1929 with a capacity of around 12,000.
 The most recent addition of the stadium was completed in 2010.
 An upper deck was added in the south end zone, completing the upper deck around the stadium.
 The current official capacity of the stadium is 101,821.
 The previous addition was the north end zone expansion, completed 2006.
 The Tide has also played many games, including the Iron Bowl against rival Auburn University, at Legion Field in Birmingham.

 Nearly synonymous with Alabama football is legendary coach Paul "Bear" Bryant whose record at the University of Alabama was 232–46–9.
 He led the Crimson Tide to 6 national titles in 1961, 1964, 1965, 1973, 1978, and 1979.
-Alabama's current head football coach Nick Saban has won a total of 7 national titles, including six at Alabama.
-Additionally, the 1966 team was the only one in the country to finish with a perfect record, but poll voters denied the 12–0 Alabama team the three-peat as Michigan State and Notre Dame played each other to a 10–10 tie in what was considered the "Game of the Century" and subsequently split the national championship.
+Alabama's most recent head football coach Nick Saban won a total of 7 national titles, including six at Alabama.
+Additionally, the 1966 team was the only one in the country to finish with a perfect record, but poll voters denied the 12–0 Alabama team the three-peat as Michigan State and Notre Dame played to a 10–10 tie in what was considered the "Game of the Century" and subsequently split the national championship.